Accreditation

 Current LCME Data Collection Instrument (DCI) Standards

-The LCME sets forth 12 standards that a new medical school must meet.
+The LCME sets forth 12 standards that all allopathic medical schools must meet.

 Timeline